Edesak/ViT-Model-From-scratch/README.md

 # ViT Model From scratch
  This is repository where we replicated ViT model only by using basic function from Pytorch.
 This is not exact replication from: https://arxiv.org/abs/2010.11929 We are missing few features and it is modified to run on local computer (1070Ti 8GB at least)
-How ever the basic logic behind this is correct and you can see the minimum that require to ru this model.
+How ever the basic logic behind this is correct and you can see the minimum that is requiree to run this model.

 This repository contains main file and moduls folder (where are all the extra files that we use).
 The ViT model is contained in model_builder.py